cri-o/cri-o/docs/kpod-history.1.md

-% kpod(8) # kpod-history - Simple tool to view the history of an image
+% kpod(1) kpod-history - Simple tool to view the history of an image
 % Urvashi Mohnani
-% JULY 2017
+% kpod-history "1" "JULY 2017" "kpod"

-# NAME
+## NAME
-kpod-history - Shows the history of an image.
+kpod-history - Shows the history of an image

-# SYNOPSIS
+## SYNOPSIS
 **kpod history [OPTIONS] IMAGE[:TAG|DIGEST]**

-# DESCRIPTION
+## DESCRIPTION
 **kpod history** displays the history of an image by printing out information about each layer used in the image.
 The information printed out for each layer include Created (time and date), Created By, Size, and Comment.
 The output can